Thoughts on Next.js and AWS Amplify a Few Months In

 My team has been building a client facing application using Next.js and AWS Amplify recently.
-Being the only experienced UI developer on the team I got to advise what framework we should use.
+Being the most experienced UI developer on the team I got to advise what framework we should use.
 Using React was mandatory since our org is heavily bought in to React, and so it was really about choosing a React framework.

 I’ve also been quite impressed with Amplify.
 One feature in particular that we have found very useful is pull request preview sites.
 These enable us to have a fresh site created for every pull request going into the main branch, enabling out QA engineer to start testing as soon as a pull request is open, and to help catch issues before they are merged to main.
 It’s worth noting that we have to separate amplify apps configured on the same git repository and main branch.
 The first is our dev environment and has auto build enabled meaning the dev site is updated for every merge to main.
 The second app is our production app and has auto build disabled.
 We manually run the build everytime we want to deploy to production.